Road Conditions Report, 10/1/21

-Information Provided by the Roads Crew Chief and the Board Roads Chairperson
+Information Provided by the Roads Crew Chief & the Board (Roads Chair & the Communications Chair)

-ROAD CAMERAS at the JUNCTION OF SR277 & SR377 (Arizona Dept. of Transportation)
+ROAD PHOTOS below are live feeds from ADOT cameras at the JUNCTION OF SR277 & SR377

-Note: The time shown on the cameras is not accurate
+Note: The time shown on the cameras may not be accurate

 This road condition information was reported on the date shown at the top of the page, but weather since that time, especially heavy rain, could have changed the situation.
 Flooding after a heavy rain can occur in any number of places along our 125 miles of roadways at CCR, despite the many flood-control measures we've put in place.
 With so many miles of roads, it takes time to identify and report on all hazardous areas, so please be patient with us, check the weather before you leave home, and drive carefully.
 Our roads are classified by the County as "primitive", as are most other roads in the area, so be advised that you must drive at your own risk.
 We recommend the use of only full-size, high-road-clearance vehicles (pickups, SUVs, or larger).